 Myth #4: IB is only for students.

-While all students clearly benefit from an IB education, there is another group who value the opportunity to be involved – the teachers.
+While all students clearly benefit from an IB education, there is another group that value the opportunity to be involved – the teachers.
 IB offers quality professional development, and many teachers believe it transforms their pedagogical skills.
 There are few, if any, other programs that get full support and backing from all teachers.
 Authorization of an IB programme is also conditional on all teachers supporting IB through training and its development in the school.
 “The IB supports schools and teachers to provide a rigorous, high-quality education, offering professional development that improves pedagogy and leadership.”1

 Collaboration is another important element for IB teachers.
 “A collaborative culture is at the core of many IB World Schools.
 It’s not just about students working together, fostering a community of experience and learning, but also includes teachers and staff.
 Research and case studies suggest that by forming a network of resources, support, and guidance, teachers feel more comfortable in their roles, which subsequently has a positive effect on students.”2